 The University places emphasis on enabling you to develop the independent learning capabilities that will equip you for lifelong learning and future employment, as well as academic achievement.
 With study skills embedded into the early stages of the course to help promote apprentice achievement and confidence with learning and assessment.

-Enhanced learning days rooted in clinical practice, provide opportunities to consolidate learning, provide opportunity for reflection, complete project activities and inter-professional learning opportunities and seek additional support as necessary to promote inclusive learning in the practice setting
+Enhanced learning days rooted in clinical practice, provide opportunities to consolidate learning, provide an opportunity for reflection, complete project activities and inter-professional learning opportunities and seek additional support as necessary to promote inclusive learning in the practice setting

 While completing work-based learning you will have protected learning time and be supported by a practice supervisor and assessed by a practice assessor, both having undergone appropriate preparation for these roles.

-Further support is provided by the practice based learning team employed to support the apprentice including a practice facilitator and / or clinical tutors, personal academic tutor, the inter-professional team, and an academic assessor allocated for each year of the programme.
+Further support is provided by the practice-based learning team employed to support the apprentice including a practice facilitator and/or clinical tutors, personal academic tutor, the inter-professional team, and an academic assessor allocated for each year of the programme.
 You will have access to the internet and library resources whilst on placement.